dbca-wa/wastd/docs/_sources/data_collection/data_collection_training.rst.txt

 * Settings > General Settings > User and device identity > Form metadata > Username:
-  * This username will be recorded during data collection - we need this so we can say "thank you".
+  * This username will be recorded during data collection - we need this so we can say "thank you" and improve training for users making repeated mistakes.
   * Type your full given and surname as it is shown e.g. on your driver's license.
   * Separate your given name and surname with a whitespace (not . or _)
   * No middle names